miemiy/Devices-docs/surface-hub/surface-hub-2s-connect.md

 ---
-title: "Connect devices to Surface Hub 2S"
+title: Connect devices to Surface Hub 2S
-description: "This page explains how to connect external devices to Surface Hub 2S." ms.service: surface-hub
+description: Connect devices to Surface Hub 2S with USB-C, HDMI, or Bluetooth. ms.service: surface-hub
 author: coveminer
 ms.author: chauncel
 manager: frankbu
 ms.topic: how-to
-ms.date: 02/24/2020
+ms.date: 11/07/2024
 ms.localizationpriority: Medium
+appliesto:
+- Surface Hub 2S

 ---

 # Connect devices to Surface Hub 2S

-Surface Hub 2S enables you to connect external devices, mirror the display on Surface Hub 2S to another device, and connect multiple third-party peripherals including video conference cameras, conference phones, and room system devices.
+Surface Hub 2S supports flexible device connectivity for seamless collaboration and content sharing.
+You can connect external devices, mirror displays, and use third-party peripherals like video conference cameras, conference phones, and room system devices.
+Surface Hub 2S enables interactive controls through TouchBack and InkBack, enhancing collaboration during meetings.

-You can display content from your devices to Surface Hub 2S.
-If the source device is Windows-based, that device can also provide [TouchBack and InkBack](#control-your-laptop-from-the-surface-hub), which takes video and audio from the connected device and presents them on Surface Hub 2S.
-If Surface Hub 2S encounters a High-Bandwidth Digital Content Protection (HDCP) signal, such as a Blu-ray DVD player, the source is displayed as a black image.
+## Connection options and configurations

+### Connect via cables

+To project content with cables, connect using the ports along the bottom edge of the compute cartridge.
+Available ports include HDMI, USB-C, USB-A, Ethernet, and DisplayPort.

+- **HDMI and USB-C** – Connect for audio and video input.
+USB-C supports TouchBack and InkBack, allowing control from Surface Hub 2S.
+- **DisplayPort** – Use DisplayPort to mirror Surface Hub’s display to another screen.

+> **Important:** Surface Hub 2S uses the selected video input until a new connection is made, the connection is disrupted, or the Connect app is closed.

 > [!NOTE]
 > Surface Hub 2S uses the video input selected until a new connection is made, the existing connection is disrupted, or the Connect app is closed.